 4.6 Recording and Monitoring of Equality & Diversity with Service Provision

 Age UK South Lakeland will monitor and review the take-up of services.

-Equality & Diversity monitoring will be carried out on the basis of age, marital status, gender, disability and ethnic background.
-An annual report will be produced for the Board.
+Equality & Diversity monitoring will be carried out on all recruitment activity - staff and volunteers.
+An annual report will be produced.